HDFGroup/hdf5/doc/branches-explained.md

 This document describes current HDF5 branches.

-Branches are tested nightly and testing results are available at https://cdash-internal.hdfgroup.org/ and https://cdash.hdfgroup.org/.
+Branches are tested nightly and testing results are available at https://cdash.hdfgroup.org/.
 Commits that break daily testing should be fixed by 3:00 pm Central time or reverted.
 We encourage code contributors to check the status of their commits.
 If you have any questions, please contact help@hdfgroup.org.